scala/scala.epfl.ch/corporate-membership.md

 ## Corporate Membership

-Corporate members make contributions that are used to fund for-the-good-of-all initiatives for the Scala community, which includes but is not limited to: providing scaffolding to help the Scala community develop, publish, find, and evaluate Scala libraries, improving the landscape of Scala's libraries, and coordinating and directing the development of libraries/tools of broad benefit
+Corporate members make contributions that are used to fund for-the-good-of-all initiatives for the Scala community, which include but are not limited to: providing scaffolding to help the Scala community develop, publish, find, and evaluate Scala libraries, improving the landscape of Scala's libraries, and coordinating and directing the development of libraries/tools of broad benefit